MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerFabricRoute.md

 # Get-NetworkControllerFabricRoute

 ## SYNOPSIS
-Gets gets the routes specified for logical subnet children of the logical network objects.
+Gets the routes specified for logical subnet children of the logical network objects.

 ## SYNTAX